maxboeck/mxb-jekyll/_posts/connection-aware-components/2018-07-01-connection-aware-components.md

 ## The Network Information API

-This API is an editor's draft of the <a href="https://wicg.io/" title="Web Incubator Community Group">WICG</a> and currently available in Chrome.
+This API is an editor's draft by the <a href="https://wicg.io/" title="Web Incubator Community Group">WICG</a> and currently available in Chrome.
 It can be accessed through the read-only property `navigator.connection` ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/connection)), which exposes several properties that provide information about a user's current connection:

 * `connection.type`: